Marian Rzędowski: “Felicja” Activist

 The Warsaw Ghetto and the "Aryan Side” – the fate of Marian Rzędowski and his family under German occupation

 In September 1939, during the defensive war, the Rzędowski brothers left Warsaw.
 Responding to the radio appeal by Colonel Roman Umiastowski, who called for a new line of defence against the Germans east of the Wisła River, they reached Białystok.
 After the attack by the USSR and the division of Poland into two occupied zones - German and Soviet, Marian tried unsuccessfully to bring his parents to the other side.
 Only Franciszka, Leon's fiancée, managed to contact them.
-The three of them were taken to Tajikistan by the Soviets, where they were forced to work logging a forest.
+They were taken to Tajikistan by the Soviets, where they were forced to work logging a forest.

 Jewish Self-Help – Hiding in the Home of Maurycy and Felicja Herling-Grudziński